Health Insurance: A Must Read

 Judy Beard, Director

-(This article first appeared in the May/June 2013 edition of The American Postal Worker)
+(This article appears in the November-December 2013 edition of The American Postal Worker.)

 The U.S. Postal Service is plotting to take away our health insurance and replace it with a USPS-sponsored healthcare plan that is outside of the Federal Employees Health Benefits Program (FEHBP).

 In July, in response to requests from members of Congress, the Government Accountability Office (GAO) published a report on the proposal entitled, “U.S. Postal Service-Proposed Health Plan Could Improve Financial Condition, But Impact on Medicare and Other Issues Should Be Weighed before Approval.”
 If you haven’t read this enlightening study, it’s not too late; you can find it at www.gao.gov/assets/660/656011.pdf.